mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

   </p>

   <p>
     The only way to break the shackles put on our neocortices by its evil stepsisters is through the use of numbers.
-When our rational mind has cold, hard statistics to support its arguments, it&#8217;s much more likely to overcome the emotion-based arguments of the primitive brains.
+When our rational mind has cold, hard statistics to support its arguments, it's much more likely to overcome the emotion-based arguments of the primitive brains.
 Providing your neocortex with this ammunition is the purpose of this site.
 Using numbers we can overthrow this idiocracy and ignite a revolution of reason.
 Suffering can be eliminated and utopia can be realized.
   </p>

   <p>
-    It&#8217;s quite possible, and maybe probable, that I&#8217;m an idiot.
+    It's quite possible, and maybe probable, that I'm an idiot.
 I may be wrong about a lot of this stuff.
 If so, I would be eternally grateful if you were to straighten me out in the comments section.
   </p>

   <p>